olleharstedt/civ-clicker/scripts/plugins/README.md

 List of available events:

-* global.doPurchase.begin
-* global.doPurchase.success
+* global.doPurchase.success - Run when a purchase is successfull.
-* global.init
+* global.init - Run when game is initialised.
-* global.tick
+* global.tick - Run on every tick (once each second)